 Explore these online resources that explore Black history in Cambridge.
 More programs and events about Cambridge’s Black history are planned for 2022.
 To be notified, sign up for our monthly enewsletter at historycambridge.org.
 Articles A story of enslavement; a Juneteenth reflection Quiet courage: Groundbreaking Maria Baldwin and the racial politics of education in Cambridge Pauline Hopkins’ proto-science-fiction took off from … Read More

-Cambridge has certainly changed over time.
-In 1986 we created a detailed trivia hunt.
-Today it’s a kind of time capsule of our city.
-You’re invited to take a trip back in time with this self-guided tour to see how many of these sites are still around.
+Cambridge has certainly changed over time, and our 1986 trivia hunt shows just how true that is.
+It serves as a kind of time capsule of our city.
+Take a trip back in time with this self-guided tour to see how many of these sites are still around.
 Which ones do you recognize?
 Which ones do you remember?
-What are your … Read More
+What are … Read More

 This spring, thanks to the generous support of the Massachusetts Society of the Cincinnati and a grant from the Bridge Street Fund, a special initiative of Mass Humanities, History Cambridge was able to host two History Cafés exploring the rich history of the city’s Black community.
 Graduate intern Eshe Sherley created our Early Black Cambridge History Hub, a compilation of … Read More

 Each year, the Cambridge Historical Society chooses a theme for our programs, which we phrase in the form of a question to invite Cantabrigians to come along with us as we explore our collective past.
 This year we are asking, “How Does Cambridge Mend?”
 We chose the word “mend” rather than “heal” because, whereas healing often leaves little trace of … Read More